complextissue/pytximport/docs/source/start.md

 The documentation can be build locally by navigating to the `docs` folder and running: `make html`.
 This requires that the development requirements of the package as well as the package itself have been installed in the same virtual environment and that `pandoc` has been added, e.g. by running `brew install pandoc` on macOS operating systems.

+## Data sources

+The quantification files used for the unit tests are partly adopted from [tximportData](https://doi.org/doi:10.18129/B9.bioc.tximportData) which in turn used a subsample of the GEUVADIS data:
+Lappalainen, T., Sammeth, M., Friedländer, M. R., ‘t Hoen, P. A., Monlong, J., Rivas, M. A., ... & Dermitzakis, E. T. (2013).
+Transcriptome and genome sequencing uncovers functional variation in humans.
+Nature, 501(7468), 506-511.

+Other test and example files, such as those used in the vignette, are based on the following work:
+Braun, F., Abed, A., Sellung, D., Rogg, M., Woidy, M., Eikrem, O., ... & Huber, T. B. (2023).
+Accumulation of α-synuclein mediates podocyte injury in Fabry nephropathy.
+The Journal of clinical investigation, 133(11).